Philadelphia Brain Injury Attorney

 The team of skilled Philadelphia brain injury attorneys at The Levin Firm can help you through this challenging time.
 If you live in the Greater Philadelphia area, contact us at (215) 825-5183 for a free consultation to discuss the circumstances that led to your brain injury and to learn about how we can assist you in taking the next steps to get the compensation you deserve.

 About The Levin Firm

-The award-winning legal team at The Levin Firm has been advocating for injured clients since 2005, including those who have suffered brain injuries.
+The award-winning legal team of Philadelphia personal injury attorneys at The Levin Firm has been advocating for injured clients since 2005, including those who have suffered brain injuries.
 Over the years, the firm’s steadfast commitment to professional excellence and client service has resulted in the recovery of millions of dollars in damages from settlement agreements and verdicts in favor of clients.

 Recent settlements and verdicts secured by The Levin Firm range from $500,000 for a pedestrian accident to $1.5 million for a client who suffered injuries in a car accident.
 These examples do not guarantee an outcome in your TBI case because the distinctive facts of each case can add to or detract from the value of a claim.
 You can rest assured, however, that the dedicated brain injury lawyers at The Levin Firm will work diligently to uncover all of the facts about the accident or incident that led to your injury to build the best possible case against those who caused you harm.

 The National Institutes of Health (NIH) defines a traumatic brain injury (TBI) as an injury that “occurs when a sudden trauma causes damage to the brain.”
 A person might suffer a TBI when their head suddenly hits an object, or when an object punctures the skull and enters the brain tissue.
 A severe jolt to the head without direct contact can also lead to a TBI.
 Those who suffer a TBI might experience a mild concussion all the way to a severe TBI causing permanent brain damage.